adamggrim/textwarp/README.md

     pip3 install git+https://github.com/adamggrim/textwarp.git
     ```

+4. **Run the program**: Execute the program by calling `textwarp` from the command line with a required argument.
+For example: `textwarp --camel-case`

+## Troubleshooting

-4. **Make sure the `textwarp` command is on your system PATH**: Try to run `textwarp` from the command line.
-If the console cannot find the command, it was not installed on your system PATH.
+If the console cannot find the `textwarp` command when you try to run it from the command line, it was not installed on your system PATH.

 To resolve this, follow these steps:

 1. Find the installed location of the `textwarp` package using pip's `show` command.

     On macOS:
     ```
     pip3 show textwarp
     ```

     The location of `textwarp` will be listed in the command's output.
 For example:
     ```
     Location: /Library/Frameworks/Python.framework/Versions/3.12/lib/python3.12/site-packages
     ```

 2. Once you have determined the location of `textwarp`, find the installed location of the `textwarp` command file in your parent Python folder.

     On macOS:
     ```
     find /Library/Frameworks/Python.framework/Versions/3.12/ -name textwarp
     ```

 3. Create a symbolic link to the underlying `textwarp` command file and place it in the local directory on your system PATH.

     On macOS:

     ```
     sudo ln -s /Library/Frameworks/Python.framework/Versions/3.12/bin/textwarp /usr/local/bin/
     ```

     To find the system PATH, you can type `echo $PATH` into the console (macOS).

-5. **Run the program**: Execute the program by calling `textwarp` from the command line with a required argument.
-For example: `textwarp --camel-case`

 ## License